jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 See the corresponding sample <a href="guides/caching-inline-async.html">guide</a> and [code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/caching/inline-async) to see asynchronous
-Inline caching with VMware GemFire in action.
+Inline caching with [vmware-gemfire-name] in action.

 If consistency between the cache and your external data source is not a